tamas-borbath/tamas-borbath.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I'm Tamas Borbath, a PhD researcher at [KU Leuven's Electrical Energy Systems and Applications (ELECTA) group](https://www.esat.kuleuven.be/electa) and part of the [EnergyVille](https://www.energyville.be/en/research/electrical-networks) research center in Belgium.
+I'm Tamas Borbath, a researcher at [KU Leuven's Electrical Energy Systems and Applications (ELECTA) group](https://www.esat.kuleuven.be/electa) and part of the [EnergyVille](https://www.energyville.be/en/research/electrical-networks) research center in Belgium.
 With a rich background from roles at GE Digital and ENTSO-E, my research interests lie in power engineering, decision support systems, optimization tools, market and economic studies, and resource adequacy.
 Beyond my academic pursuits, I channel my energy into triathlons and marathons.
 Explore more about my ongoing work and publications here.

 {style="text-align: justify;"}